Scientific Name(s): Euterpe oleracea Mart.

-Acai, a member of the genus Euterpe , is indigenous to Central and South America and grows in the Amazon estuary as well as in swamps, upland regions, and floodplains.
-1 , 2 , 3 The acai palm is tall and slender, growing 15 to 30 m in height.
-The leaves are feather-like or pinnate in shape and grow up to 3 m in length.
-4 The plant is multistemmed and produces 3 to 4 bunches of round fruits 1 to 1.5 cm in diameter, with each bunch of fruit weighing 3 to 6 kg.
-The fruits appear in green clusters when immature and ripen to a dark purple color.
-Each acai fruit contains a seed that accounts for nearly 90% of its weight and diameter.
-The seeds are covered with a fibrous layer under which is a small edible layer.
-Although the fruits may be harvested throughout the year, the highest yields are obtained during the dry months of August through December versus the rainy months of January through July.
-4 , 5
+Acai, a palm of the Euterpe genus, is indigenous to Central and South America and grows in the Amazon estuary, as well as in swamps, upland regions, and floodplains.
+The acai palm is tall and slender, growing 15 to 30 m tall, with pinnate leaves of up to 3 m in length.
+The plant has multiple stems that produce 3 to 4 bunches of round fruits 1 to 1.5 cm in diameter, each weighing 3 to 6 kg.
+The fruits appear in green clusters, ripening to a dark purple color, each containing a seed that accounts for nearly 90% of its weight and diameter.
+The seeds are covered with a fibrous layer that surrounds a thin edible layer.
+Though the fruits may be harvested throughout the year, the highest yields are obtained during the dry months of August through December.Brondizio 2002, USDA 2013, Weinstein 2004

-Another study on freeze-dried acai fruit identified 19 amino acids, making up 7.6% of total weight.
-Oleic acid (54%), palmitic acid (27%), and linoleic acid (12%) were the 3 dominant fatty acids.
+Another study on freeze-dried acai fruit identified 19 amino acids, making up 7.6% of its total weight.
+Oleic acid, 54%, palmitic acid, 27%, and linoleic acid, 12%, are the 3 dominant fatty acids.
 Nutrient analysis of 100 g of powder found 534 calories, 52 g carbohydrates, 8 g protein, 33 g total fat, and 44 g fiber.
-Vitamins A, B 1 , and C are present, as well as calcium and iron.
+Vitamins A, B1, and C are present, as well as calcium and iron.
 Five sterols have also been isolated.
 The major phytochemicals include anthocyanins, proanthocyanidins, and other flavonoids, which are most likely associated with antioxidant activity.
-Cyandin 3-glucoside and cyanidin 3-rutinoside are the 2 predominant anthocyanins.
-3 , 7 , 14 Total analysis of all flavonoids in the fruit pulp 7 and antioxidant capacity of the seed extract 5 is documented.
+Cyanidin 3-glucoside and cyanidin 3-rutinoside are the 2 predominant anthocyanins.
+Total analysis of all flavonoids in the fruit pulp and antioxidant capacity of the seed extract is documented.

 Uses and Pharmacology